FlynnLG/evi-manager/README.md

 School project in which we create a app for Android and iOS for seeing new messages, schedules etc.

 ### AGB's
-You'l find the AGB's in [agb.md](https://github.com/FlynnLG/evi-manager/blob/dev%40octodino/AGB.md)
+You'll find the AGB's in [agb.md](https://github.com/FlynnLG/evi-manager/blob/dev%40octodino/AGB.md)